alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 The `break` statement is not required.
 This means two things.
 One, JavaScript will not throw an error if you forget it.
 Two, you can omit it when you want in order to get the result you want.
 For example, you can omit it in one case block if you want the statement to continue executing and add it to another to stop the execution.

 The result will be following.
 The switch statement will execute the code inside the first case that matches.
 Then, it will continue to other cases and executes as well.
 Remember that these subsequent cases don't have to match the expression!
-Switch statement will execute these subsequent cases no matter what their values are.
+Switch will execute these subsequent cases no matter what their values are.

-The only way to stop the switch statement is to put the `break` statement in one of the subsequent cases.
+The only way to stop execution of a switch is to put the `break` statement in one of the subsequent cases.
 Otherwise, it will execute all subsequent cases until it reaches the end of itself.

 ```JavaScript
 // Create switch statement that executes multiple cases